-Symbol Ratings Value Unit Notes Thermal ratings • T {STG} Storage temperature -55 to +150 °C T J Operating junction temperature -40 to +150 °C (7) $R{ heta JC}$ Thermal resistance • Junction-to-case 1.5 °C/W (8) T {SOLDER} Soldering temperature Note 10 °C (9)
+Symbol Ratings Value Unit Notes THERMAL RATIN GS T {STG} Storage temperature -55 to +150 °C T J Operating junction temperature -40 to +150 °C $R{ heta JC}$ Thermal resistance • Junction-to-Case 1.5 °C/W (7) T {SOLDER} Soldering temperature Note 9 °C (8)

-- In order to meet or exceed the expected reliability performance level over 10 years of continuous operation, the user must take measures to guarantee the device's average junction temperature does not exceed 125 °C. The device's maximum junction temperature remains as specified in the data sheet. - 8.
-Case is considered EP pin 55 under the body of the device.
+- 7. Case is considered EP pin 55 under the body of the device.
 The actual power dissipation of the device is dependent on the operating mode, the heat transfer characteristics of the board and layout and the operating voltage.
-See Figure 22 and Figure 23 for examples of power dissipation profiles of two common configurations.
-Operation above the maximum operating junction temperature results in a reduction in reliability leading to malfunction or permanent damage to the device. - 9.
+See Figure 23 and Figure 24 for examples of power dissipation profiles of two common configurations.
+Operation above the maximum operating junction temperature results in a reduction in reliability leading to malfunction or permanent damage to the device. - 8.
 Pin soldering temperature limit is for 10 seconds maximum duration.
 Not designed for immersion soldering.
-Exceeding these limits may cause malfunction or permanent damage to the device. - 10.
-NXP's package reflow capability meets Pb-free requirements for JEDEC standard J-STD-020C.
-For peak package reflow temperature and moisture sensitivity levels (MSL), Go to www.nxp.com, search by part number [e.g. remove prefixes/suffixes and enter the core ID to view all orderable parts. (i.e. MC33xxxD enter 33xxx), and review parametrics.
+Exceeding these limits may cause malfunction or permanent damage to the device. - 9.
+NXP's Package Reflow capability meets Pb-free requirements for JEDEC standard J-STD-020C.
+For Peak Package Reflow Temperature and Moisture Sensitivity Levels (MSL), go to www.nxp.com, search by part number (remove prefixes/suffixes and enter the core ID) to view all orderable parts, and review parametrics.